 Una is an artist, academic and comics creator.
 Her self-published graphic narratives have explored disability, psychosis, political activism and violence against women and girls.
 She lives in Yorkshire.
-Becoming Unbecoming, her first graphic novel, is just published by Myriad.
+Becoming Unbecoming, her first graphic novel, was published by Myriad in September 2015.

 Becoming Unbecoming enters 2016 on a high with fresh accolades